-Today’s jobless claims report showed a small decline to initial claims and a slight increase to continued claims with a subtle flattening continuing to shape up for both series while total continued claims including federal extended benefits appear to also be flattening.
+Today’s jobless claims report showed a notable increase to initial unemployment claims and a notable decrease to continued unemployment claims as a declining trend continued to shape up for both initial and traditional continued claims.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.

-Taken together with the latest 4.65 million people that are currently counted as receiving traditional continued unemployment benefits, there are well over 10 million people on state and federal unemployment rolls.
+Taken together with the latest 4.41 million people that are currently counted as receiving traditional continued unemployment benefits, there are 9.05 million people on state and federal unemployment rolls.

 The following chart shows the recent trend in initial non-seasonally adjusted initial jobless claims with the year-over-year percent change acting as a rough equivalent of a seasonally adjustment.